Russia to cut oil output by 500,000 bpd in March | Headlines

 "As of today, we are fully selling the entire volume of oil produced, however, as stated earlier, we will not sell oil to those who directly or indirectly adhere to the principles of the 'price cap'," Novak said in a statement.
 "In this regard, Russia will voluntarily reduce production by 500,000 barrels per day in March.
 This will contribute to the restoration of market relations."

 The Kremlin said on Friday that Russia had held talks with some members of the OPEC+ producers group regarding its decision to cut output.
-A Russian government source told Reuters earlier on Friday that it had not formally consulted with the OPEC+ group.
+Novak said later that Russia had not held any formal consultations as the cuts were voluntary.

-The last big fall in Russian oil output was in April when it collapsed by nearly 9% following the introduction of Western sanctions over Ukraine.
+OUTPUT CUT The last big fall in Russian oil output was in April when it collapsed by nearly 9% following the introduction of Western sanctions over Ukraine.
 Since then, Russia has managed to set up logistic chains for its oil sales, mostly in Asia.
-Russia's decision to cut oil production was announced only nine days after an OPEC+ panel, in which Russia is a member, endorsed the oil producer group's current output policy, leaving production cuts agreed last year in place.

-"Russia believes that the 'price cap' mechanism in the sale of Russian oil and oil products is an interference in market relations and a continuation of the destructive energy policy of the countries of the collective West," Novak said.
-His spokesperson said later that the cuts will relate to crude oil only, without gas condensate, a type of light oil.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)